TL;DR

 The WeCovr Advantage: Your Expert PMI Broker

 Choosing the right private medical insurance can feel overwhelming.
 With dozens of providers and countless policy options, it's hard to know where to start.
-This is where an independent, expert broker like WeCovr becomes your most valuable asset.
+This is where a regulated, specialist at WeCovr or one of our broker partners becomes your most valuable asset.

-- Market-Wide Comparison: We compare plans from all the UK's leading providers, including Axa, Aviva, Bupa, The Exeter, and Vitality, saving you hours of research.
+- Market-Wide Comparison: We compare plans from all the UK's well-known providers, including Axa, Aviva, Bupa, The Exeter, and Vitality, saving you hours of research.

 - Expert, Jargon-Free Advice: We explain the difference between moratorium and full medical underwriting, what an excess is, and which hospital list is right for you.

-- No Cost To You: Our service is completely free.
-We receive a commission from the insurer you choose, so you get expert advice without paying a penny extra.
+- no separate broker fee where applicable To You: Our service is completely free.
+We receive a commission from the insurer you choose, so you get regulated guidance without paying a penny extra.

 - High Customer Satisfaction: Our clients consistently rate our service highly, praising our friendly, professional, and knowledgeable team.